Radiant Range & Cooktop - Cookware Name Brands

 • Heavy-Weight Aluminum

-• Copper Bottom (can leave residues on the cooktop that appear as scratches)
+• Copper Bottom (can leave residue on the cooktop that appear as scratches)

 • Porcelain/Enamel coated pans (do not let boil dry!)